Create an IX Connection

 Next steps

-Your virtual circuit is created but remains disconnected until the other party accepts your connection request.
+Your IX connection is created but remains disconnected until the other party accepts your connection request.
 Our billing does not begin until the other party accepts and your circuit is provisioned.

 You can cancel the request or view status under Connection Requests.
 Click Sent Requests.